 The biology program offers small lab-based courses taught by faculty with expertise in biology, neuroscience, environmental science, paleontology, and biochemistry.
 You will have access to state-of-the-art labs in our LEED Certified Meldrum Science Center for both coursework and research projects.
-When you sign up for field courses, Utah’s deserts, mountains, and Great Sale Lake become your classroom.
+When you sign up for field courses, Utah’s deserts, mountains, and Great Salt Lake become your classroom.

 What You'll Learn

 - Develop an understanding of the major concepts in the biological sciences, focusing on sub-fields like evolutionary biology, cell and molecular biology, genetics, anatomy and physiology, ecology, global change biology, and microbiology.

 - Critically evaluate biological data to formulate valid conclusions.

 - Develop lab and field techniques and skills specific to an area of specialization within biology.